twilight-wizard/nixmentors/Lab2-Databases/Lab2.md

 The CAT makes a lot of use out of psql, but that's not really how databases are used in the wild.
 We can write applications against our databases so that we don't have to grab all the data manually.

 Write a PHP application to query your database and display the results on a web page.
-If you have a VM with Apache and PHP set up, or you think you can set this up before the lab is over, use that.
-Otherwise, you can put your PHP application in your public\_html in your Tier 1 home directory (/home/username/common/public\_html).
-Make sure your database is configured to allow connections from PSU!
+You can either set up Apache and PHP on your VM (port 80 is already forwarded to 8080) or you can put your PHP application in your public\_html in your Tier 1 home directory (/home/username/common/public\_html).

 PHP scripts start wtih <?php and end with ?>.